What is changing in this policy?

 What choices does AOL offer to control my information?

 AOL provides you with access to your registration information, any billing or shipping information, the ability to edit your information at My Account, as well as the ability to cancel AOL fee-based web services you may have purchased via the AOL Lifestore.
 Visit AOL Marketing Preferences to make choices about how your personal information may be used to provide marketing offers to you.
 Please note that these preferences do not apply to communications that are directly related to your registration with AOL or the fulfillment of a specific transaction you have requested (for example, a service advisory from AOL or an acknowledgment of a purchase).
-Visit AOL Advertising and Privacy to learn more about online advertising and your related choices.
-Some AOL services (AOL Search, for example) may offer you the ability to control what information is collected or used specific to these services.
+Visit AOL Advertising, Analytics, and Privacy to learn more about online advertising and your related choices.
+Some AOL Services (AOL Search, for example) may offer you the ability to control what information is collected or used specific to these services.

 Does AOL use Flash cookies?

-Cookies are text files that are placed in your computer's browser and can be used to help recognize you as an AOL user.
+Cookies are text files that are stored in your browser and can be used to help recognize you as an AOL user.
 Web beacons are small pieces of code placed on website that can be used, among other things, to count the users who visit that website, or to deliver a cookie to the browser of a user viewing that page.
 Many websites, including AOL, also may use "Flash cookies" that operate similarly to regular browser cookies.
 While we may use Flash cookies to remember preferences, we do not use Flash cookies for behavioral advertising.